crowdagger/crowbook/Bugs.md

 * html/epub: numbering is limited to first level
 * epub: no way to embed custom files to epub
-* markdown: no support for footnotes and tables
 * latex: no support for links and images
 * odt: no support for... a lot of stuff, actually
 * config: can't handle multiline string, which is a problem for fields